MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

     In the most common scenario, we receive a call to `onSignUpCompleted(newState)` indicating that the user has been signed up and the flow is complete.

-### Handle errors during sign up
+### Handle errors during sign-up

-During sign up, not every action succeeds.
+During sign-up, not every action succeeds.
 For example, the user might try to sign up with an email address that's already in use, or submit an invalid code.

 In our earlier implementation of `SignUpStartDelegate` protocol we simply displayed the error when we handled the `onSignUpStartError(error)` delegate function.